BackupTheBerlios/hjb-svn/trunk/docs/rst/installation.rst

   build to generate the WebARchive file.

   - Use the distributed file hjb_deploy.properties.template as an example.
-It is used to produce it contains comments explaining what each property is used for and whether why they are required.
+It contains comments explaining what each property is used for and whether or not they are required.

 * If necessary, stop HJB's servlet container.